-Kinta continuously takes care that with the production of her articles that no child labour or discrimination are involved.
-To ensure this binding agreements have been made with our suppliers.
+Kinta continuously checks that the production of her products does not involve child labour or forced labour or any form of discrimination.
+To ensure this we establish binding agreements with our suppliers.

 Kinta does business directly with producers, without intermediaries.
 We work with a select number of family businesses who are willing to work according to the principles of Fair Trade.

 The production process and the work conditions are continuously monitored to see if they can be improved.
 We support this process by means of training and advice.
 Sustainability is a principle that also applies to the relations with our suppliers.
 This is not just a thought from faraway Holland.
 We visit all our producers several times a year.

 The acacia wood that Kinta uses is sustainable wood.
 The tree grows fast, it reaches its maximum length in around sixteen years.
 For every tree that is harvested a new tree is planted.
 Planting an acacia tree is regarded as an investment, in between 15 and 20 years it will yield a profit when the wood is sold.

 The government thru the department of Forestry manages the stock of trees.
 Harvested trees can only be transported carrying a permit.
 The driver/dealer transporting is responsible and will be ordered to plant siblings on a government designated plot regularly.